IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-display.md

 # c-display

 <!-- MARKER:summary -->
 A general-purpose component for displaying any [Value](/stacks/vue/layers/metadata.md#value) by rendering the value to a string with the [display functions from the Models Layer](/stacks/vue/layers/models.md#VueModelDisplayFunctions).
-For string and number [values](/stacks/vue/layers/metadata.md), usage of this component is largely superfluous.
+For plain string and number [values](/stacks/vue/layers/metadata.md), usage of this component is largely superfluous.
 For all other value types including dates, booleans, enums, objects, and collections, it is very handy.
 <!-- MARKER:summary-end -->

 [[toc]]

+## [DataTypeAttribute]

+For properties and other values annotated with [DataTypeAttribute], the following special handling occurs based on the data type:

+* `DataType.MultilineText`: Renders with `white-space: pre-wrap`.
+* `DataType.Password`: Renders with a show/hide toggle (hidden by default), showing a fixed number of dot characters when hidden.
+* `DataType.Url`: Renders as a clickable link.
+* `DataType.EmailAddress`: Renders as a clickable `mailto` link.
+* `DataType.PhoneNumber`: Renders as a clickable `tel` link.
+* `DataType.ImageUrl`: Renders as an `img` element.

 ## Examples